-If equipped, this system provides a way to replace up to three remote control transmitters used to activate devices such as garage door openers, security systems, and home automation devices.
+If available, this system provides a way to replace up to three remote control transmitters used to activate devices such as garage door openers, security systems, and home automation devices.

 Read the instructions completely before attempting to program the Universal Remote system.
-Because of the steps involved, it may be helpful to have another person available to assist with programming the Universal Remote system.
-See Universal Remote System ⇔ 146.
+Because of the steps involved, it may be helpful to have another person available to assist you with programming the Universal Remote system.